MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-transfers-in-planning.md

 ## Transfer Level Code
  The sequence in which the locations are processed in the planning system is determined by the transfer level code of the SKU.

  The transfer level code is an internal field which is automatically calculated and stored on the SKU when SKU is created or modified.
-The calculation runs across all SKUs for a given combination of Item\/Variant and uses the location code and the transfer\-from code to determine the route the planning will have to use when traversing through the SKUs to ensure that all demands are processed.
+The calculation runs across all SKUs for a given combination of Item\/Variant and uses the location code and the transfer-from code to determine the route the planning will have to use when traversing through the SKUs to ensure that all demands are processed.

  The transfer level code will be 0 for SKUs with replenishment system Purchase or Prod.
-Order and will be \-1 for the first transfer level, \-2 for the second and so on.
-In the transfer chain described above, the levels would therefore be \-1 for RED and \-2 for GREEN, as shown in the following illustration.
+Order and will be -1 for the first transfer level, -2 for the second and so on.
+In the transfer chain described above, the levels would therefore be -1 for RED and -2 for GREEN, as shown in the following illustration.

  ![](../ApplicationDesign/media/nav_app_supply_planning_7_transfers6.gif "NAV\_APP\_supply\_planning\_7\_transfers6")